TheGoodlike13/liberty_or_death/README.md

     ldapsearch -x -b dc=goodlike,dc=eu -D cn=admin,dc=goodlike,dc=eu -W objectcategory=*

 They predictably return nothing.
-Which is to say, it seems like you can't just have whatever old LDAP setup and have it work with a liberty server.
+Which is to say, it seems like you can't just have whatever old LDAP setup and have it work with a Liberty server.
 Furthermore, whatever the hell we did with Kerberos and LDAP is definitely not standard in any way shape or form.